govau/content-guide/privacy.md

 **Disclosed to**: Not usually disclosed to anyone other than the agency concerned.
 We may provide a list of trained individuals back to a relevant agency so they can coordinate available accredited assessors in their agency.

+See the [Google Privacy Policy](https://www.google.com/policies/privacy/).
+Google stores information across multiple countries.

 ### User research records

-**Purpose**: To help DTA research with users to improve our services and products.

-**Content**: Where we collect personal information from users outside of the DTA we provide a consent form.
+We require users to sign a consent form before participating in user research with the DTA.
 The consent form details how the user's personal information will be handled.

+**Purpose**: To help the DTA research with users to improve our services and products.

-Content may include:
+**Content**: Content may include:
-  - given, family names and title
+  - given names, family names and title
   - date of birth
   - gender
   - occupation and employment history